ArsanyEhab/ArsanyEhab/README.md

 I am a Computer Engineering student at Alamein International University with a strong passion for technology, design, and innovation.
-My skill set spans various technical and creative domains, including:
+My expertise spans both technical and creative domains, allowing me to bridge the gap between hardware and software while working on impactful projects.

+Skills & Expertise
-Programming & Development: Proficient in Java, C++, and working with microcontrollers, showcasing a solid foundation in electronics and software development.
+Programming & Development: Proficient in Java, C++, and experienced in working with microcontrollers, demonstrating a solid foundation in electronics and software development.

-Full-Stack Development & Cybersecurity: Experienced in full-stack development and knowledgeable in cybersecurity principles.
+Full-Stack Development & Cybersecurity: Skilled in full-stack development, with experience in building secure and scalable applications while maintaining a strong understanding of cybersecurity principles.

+Mobile App Development: Specialized in Flutter app development, creating intuitive and high-performance applications.

-Artificial Intelligence: Familiar with AI basics and fundamentals, as well as the foundational concepts of machine learning and deep learning.
+Artificial Intelligence: Knowledgeable in AI basics, machine learning, and deep learning concepts, with a keen interest in developing AI-driven solutions.

-Design & Creativity: Experienced in Adobe Photoshop, Illustrator, and CorelDRAW, blending technical knowledge with creative problem-solving.
+Design & Creativity: Proficient in Adobe Photoshop, Illustrator, and CorelDRAW, merging technical expertise with creative problem-solving.

-Engineering Tools: Skilled in AutoCAD and familiar with advanced tools for design and engineering applications.
+Engineering Tools: Skilled in AutoCAD and familiar with advanced engineering design tools.

-Logic Design & Software Engineering: Knowledgeable in logic design, programming principles, and software engineering methodologies.
+Logic Design & Software Engineering: Well-versed in logic design, programming principles, and software engineering methodologies.

-Productivity & Communication: Advanced knowledge of Microsoft Office for professional documentation, presentations, and data management.
+Productivity & Communication: Advanced proficiency in Microsoft Office, ensuring professional documentation, presentations, and data management.

+Passion & Interests
-I am driven by the opportunity to bridge the gap between hardware and software and to contribute to innovative, impactful projects.
-I am constantly seeking to expand my knowledge and skill set, combining technical expertise with creative problem-solving.

-Feel free to connect with me to collaborate on exciting opportunities in computer engineering, AI, design, or technology development!
+I am driven by the opportunity to integrate technology with creativity and contribute to innovative and meaningful projects.
+My goal is to continuously expand my knowledge and skill set, pushing the boundaries of what’s possible in computer engineering, AI, design, and technology development.

+💡 Open to collaboration!
+If you're working on an exciting project or looking for a passionate tech enthusiast to collaborate with, feel free to connect with me!